 We are different than other financial services firms by being active portfolio managers

 We look at valuation multiples, profitability/liquidity and long term solvency ratios.
 We search for companies that have consistent free cash flow generation, so the company has capital to reinvest in operations for future growth.
-On occasion, we build discounted cash flow models to analyse a prospective business and see what the 5-10 year outlook is for company.
+On occasion, we build discounted cash flow models to analyse a prospective business and see what the 5-10 year outlook is for a company.
 Once we build the operating model, we forecast projected free cash flows to discount back to a present value share price, which allows us to determine whether or not a company is worth investing in.

 We look at indicators such as moving averages and long term pricing trends.
 Technical indicators drive short term movements in share prices and allow us to achieve the best possible share price for our clients.
 The 21, 50 and 200 day moving averages have tremendous influence on short term moves in share prices.
 These moving averages can act as a support to stabilize a share price from falling, or even a resistance which can prevent a share price from rising any further.
 When you use technical analysis it can explain pricing behavior and market psychology to better help our portfolio manager make a buy or sell decision.